mrcodetastic/ut99-linux-amd64-installer/README.md

-## Unreal Tournament 1999 Game of The Year - Linux Installer
+## Unreal Tournament 1999 Game of The Year - Linux Installer (in one command)
 Get fragging quickly without the pain.

 It will download the original 1999 iso file from archive.org and apply the latest patch from OldUnreal.